Truman I. Lacey: Life and career

-Truman Isaac Lacey was born January 11, 1834, in Braintrim Township, Wyoming County, Pennsylvania, to David Lacey, a carpenter, and Ruth (Lake) Lacey.
+Truman Isaac Lacey was born January 11, 1834, in Braintrim Township, Pennsylvania, to David Lacey, a carpenter, and Ruth (Lake) Lacey.
 Lacey was a descendant of Isaac Lacey, a Connecticut native who settled in Pennsylvania in the 1790s.
 In 1856 Lacey moved with his parents and siblings to Auburn Township, Susquehanna County, and in 1857 upon his marriage he moved to Wyalusing.
 As a young man, he worked variously as a carpenter and cabinetmaker.
 In 1871, he was declared bankrupt.
 In 1872 Lacey moved the family to Binghamton, where he established himself as an architect.
 At the time, the only other architect in the area was Isaac G. Perry.

 Lacey was a private practitioner until 1888, when he formed a partnership with his eldest son, B. Taylor Lacey, in the new firm of T. I. Lacey & Son.
 In 1889 Lacey's younger son, Arthur T. Lacey, also began working in his office.
 In 1892, they opened a branch office at Scranton, under the management of B. Taylor.
 In 1902 Lacey reorganized the partnership, with B. Taylor as his partner for work done in the Scranton office, and Arthur T. as partner for that in Binghamton.
 Circa 1908 B. Taylor left to practice in Scranton on his own account.
 Lacey and his younger son practiced together until his death in 1914.
 Arthur T. Lacey and his sister, Genevieve Lacey, continued the firm under its original name.
 After Genevieve retired, Arthur T. Lacey admitted his own sons as partners beginning in 1928, and practiced until his own death in 1959.
 His two sons continued the firm until 1976.

 Lacey joined the Western Association of Architects in 1888, which was merged with the American Institute of Architects in 1889, but allowed his fellowship to lapse in 1895.